kevin7303/COVID-Mobility-and-US-economy/README.md

 Prediction model that uses COVID-19 Mobility Data provided by Google Big Data Query as features for S&amp;P500 Close price.
 This was a project made specifically for the 2020 Columbia Data Science Society Hackathon.

+# Background
+COVID-19 has heavily affected the world.
+Covid-19 has had a drastic impact in our Mobility and the Google Community Covid-19 Reports have quantified the impact.

+Mobility is defined by Google as the changes to the Frequency and Length of Stay to different locations compared to a baseline value (pre-COVID mobility as base).
+The mobility categories are: Residential, Parks, Office, Transit Stations, Grocery, Retail & Entertainment

+The goal is to understand how the change in mobility levels has affected the US economy as a whole.
+I also attempt to understand which mobility categories had the largest impact on the economy

 # Project Overview

 * Cleaned and merged two data sets to find underlying insights